team-hack/coding-guidelines/README.md

 ## Be Ethical.
 Do Not Do Harm To Others.

 Please think before you code.
 Do not code or partake in coding that would bring harm to other individuals.
-Though our name is "Team Hack", we think of "hacking" in the ethical way; meaning we want to create and modify projects for means of betterment.
+Though our name is "Team Hack", we think of "hacking" in the ethical way; meaning we want to create and modify projects for means of betterment of society.
 We do not mean "hacking" in the term of harming someone else's life, assets, computers, etc.

 ## Abide By Code of Conduct